Denmark in World War II: Anti-Comintern Pact

 To the surprise of many, Scavenius accepted these instructions without hesitation.

 The 1942 telegram crisis

-In October 1942, Adolf Hitler transmitted a long, flattering birthday telegram to King Christian.
+In October 1942, Hitler transmitted a long, flattering birthday telegram to King Christian.
 The King replied with a simple "Spreche Meinen besten Dank aus.
 Chr.
 Rex" ("Giving my best thanks.
 King Christian") sending the Führer into a state of rage at this deliberate slight, and seriously damaging Danish relations with Germany.
 Hitler immediately recalled his ambassador and expelled the Danish ambassador from Germany.
 The plenipotentiary, Renthe-Fink, was replaced by Werner Best and orders to crack down in Denmark were issued.
 Hitler also demanded that Erik Scavenius become prime minister, and all remaining Danish troops were ordered out of Jutland.

 Increasing resistance after the August 1943 crisis

 As the war dragged on, the Danish population became increasingly hostile to the Germans.
 Soldiers stationed in Denmark had found most of the population cold and distant from the beginning of the occupation, but their willingness to cooperate had made the relationship workable.
 The government had attempted to discourage sabotage and violent resistance to the occupation, but by the autumn of 1942 the numbers of violent acts of resistance were increasing steadily to the point that Germany declared Denmark "enemy territory" for the first time.
 After the battles of Stalingrad and El-Alamein the incidents of resistance, violent and symbolic, increased rapidly.